kerim/digitalgarden.github.io/causes-for-hip-pain.md

 ---

 <span class="roam-blockref">Even if you manage to find exercises and stretches that relieve your symptoms, it is not unlikely that aspects of your lifestyle could continue to re-injure you if you don't make changes.
-In this section I try to sort out some of the latest advice about  things like standing vs. sitting, etc.</span>
+In this section I try to sort out some of the latest advice about  things like standing vs. sitting, types of beds, etc.</span>

 ## Sitting vs. Hip Flexors